Nav

 Shanahan Center Gallery, Harvey Mudd College (HMC)

-The installation version of this project investigates the spatial conditions around this issue and coincides with a commissioned tour, Arrowhead Fountainhead, which occurred on October 24, 2015.
-That tour and this project deals, in general, with the issue of drought in California, and more specifically, with sites on the landscape which represent controversial exploitation of public water resources.
+The installation investigates the spatial conditions around this issue and coincides with the commissioned tour, Arrowhead Fountainhead, held on October 24, 2015.
+That tour and this project deal, in general, with the issue of drought in California, and more specifically, with sites on the landscape that represent controversial exploitation of public water resources.
 Rather than an exhaustive survey of the state, or even Southern California, this installation focuses on specific sites and contexts in the San Bernardino Valley and environs which evoke the larger issue.
-Also featured are two remote sites – Desert Shores at the evaporating Salton Sea and the Zzyzx abandoned health spa deep in the Mojave Desert – which simultaneously serve as relics of an optimistic past as well as omens of a future landscape of drought and squandered resources.
+Also featured are two remote sites – Desert Shores at the evaporating Salton Sea and the Zzyzx abandoned health spa deep in the Mojave Desert – both of which simultaneously serve as relics of an optimistic past as well as omens of a future landscape of drought and squandered resources.

-Single channel 4K aerial drone video downsampled to HD with two channel audio, 19 minutes (looping), inkjet prints (3D satellite images) yellow cordage, T-pins, active PA speakers, projector, pedestals.
+Single channel 4K aerial drone video downscaled to HD with two-channel audio, 19 minutes (looping), inkjet prints (3D satellite images) yellow cordage, T-pins, active PA speakers, projector, pedestals.